AStrizh/QTWordShuffle/README.md

 Goal:
 Make a functional word game for windows built with C++

 Current Status:
-All major logic and functionality is completed.
+-All major logic and functionality is completed.
-Lacks a Welcome screen.
+-Lacks a Welcome screen.
-Red arrow button labeled skip is visible when first presented with a word challenge.
+-Red arrow button labeled skip is visible when first presented with a word challenge.
-If solved correctly, red arrow goes away and a green arrow appears.
+-If solved correctly, red arrow goes away and a green arrow appears.
-Will show user what the last word was.
+-Will show user what the last word was.
-A Reset button moves the letters to the original positions.
+-A Reset button moves the letters to the original positions.

 As of last update: